 Serving Domaine la Barroche with Wine, Food, Pairing Tips

 Domaine la Barroche is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, eggplant, tomatoes, and cassoulet.
 Domaine la Barroche is also good with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta.

 The following two wines from Domaine la Barroche are no longer in production.

-Domaine la Barroche Terroir, produced from young vines, made from 95% Grenache.
+Domaine la Barroche Terroir, produced from young vines, is made from 95% Grenache.
 The vines are among the youngest of their holdings, belonging to Barroche as they are between 15 to 20 years of age.
 The production averages 1,750 cases per vintage.
 2010 was the final vintage.

 Domaine la Barroche Cuvee Fiancee – Made from 50% Grenache and 50% Syrah, the vines range in age from as young as 25 years, to as old as more than 100 years of age.
 The old vine Grenache comes from the Terres Blanches vineyard and the Syrah is planted in the Cabrieres lieu-dit.